Athina Oikonomakou: Personal life

-In 2013, Oikonomakou began dating Greek entrepreneur Philipos Michopoulos and on November 18, 2017, they got married in a civil ceremony in her origin place Gytheio.
-On March 14, 2018, Oikonomakou gave birth to their first child, a son, Maximos-Spyridon and a few months later, on October 6, the couple got married in a religious wedding in Mykonos.
-On June 8, 2021, Oikonomakou gave birth to their second child, a daughter Sienna-Electra.
+In 2013, Oikonomakou began dating Greek entrepreneur, Philipos Michopoulos and in November 18 2017, they got married in a civil ceremony in her place of origin, Gytheio.
+On March 14 2018, Oikonomakou gave birth to their first child, a son, Maximos-Spyridon and a few months later on October 6, the couple got married in a religious wedding in Mykonos.
+On June 8 2021, Oikonomakou gave birth to their second child, a daughter Sienna-Electra.
 In 2024, their divorce was publicly announced.

-Since 2024, Oikonomakou has been in a relationship with Italian-Argentine basketball player Bruno Cerella.
+In 2024, Oikonomakou began dating Italian-Argentine basketball player, Bruno Cerella.
+The couple got married on May 16 2026, in a religious wedding in Athens and on June 17 2026, they exchanged vows in Paros.